TransformReadiness · TCO · FinOps · Migration roadmap

 FinOps governance · cost tagging · budget alerts · reserved instance strategy · spend anomaly detection

-AssessWorkload inventory, system dependency mapping, migration risk scoring, and a TCO model that includes hidden costs , licences, maintenance, downtime , not just the cloud invoice.
+AssessWorkload inventory, dependency map, migration risk score, and TCO model with hidden costs included.

-Wave 1Non-critical workloads first.
-The wave validates the methodology and the team’s ability to operate the new environment before core systems move.
+Wave 1Non-critical workloads validate the method and the team’s ability to operate the new environment.

-OperateOperational handover to your internal team or to ICS Managed Cloud & AI Operations , based on your capacity, not on a vendor lock-in model.
+OperateHandover to your team or ICS Managed Cloud & AI Operations, based on capacity and operating needs.

 Engineering principles